 Same-Sex Marriage and Divorce

 As of December 19, 2013, New Mexico performs and recognizes same-sex marriages.
 Like heterosexual couples, same-sex couples may decide that divorce is necessary.
-The Law Offices of Lynda Latta is knowledgeable in the area of same-sex divorce and is here to help members of the LGBT community.
+The Law Offices of Lynda Latta is knowledgeable in the area of same-sex divorce and is here to help members of the LGBTQ community.

 Common Law Marriages